All Episodes

 That he would go talk to the Iranians.

-He would go talk to these people in Afghanistan, the Taliban and all this.
+He would go talk to these people in Afghanistan, the Taliban, and all this.

-That he would be now Carter's doing exactly what Obama said he would do.
+Now Carter's doing exactly what Obama said he would do.

 Did you know about that?

-No, but uh but I agree with it.
+No, but I agree with it.

-I mean, the hypocrisy is running rampant here, and the more the operation chaos goes on, the more you they open the door for all this hypocrisy.
+And the more the Operation Chaos goes on, the more they open the door for all this hypocrisy.

 Amen, bro.